-Chief Information Officer approval is required of any University of Maine System information technology service engagements.

-BY: ________________________________

-Title: ______________________________

-Chief Information Officer or designee Date: ________________________

-RIDER E

-IMPLEMENTATION PLAN AND TIMELINE

-<<INSTRUCTIONS – Bidders will insert their implementation plan and timeline here as part of their submission. >>

-RIDER F

-CONTRACTOR’S SERVICE LEVEL AGREEMENT TO SUPPORT THE UNIVERSITY

-<<BID INSTRUCTIONS – Bidders will insert their Service Level Agreement (SLA) here as part of their submission. >>

 Appendix E – Evaluation Question(s) – Master Agreement

 This portion of the RFP contains special terms and conditions which will govern the resulting agreement, many of which are stated in Section 1.2 of the RFP, with more detail in Appendix D. Please indicate your acceptance for each special term by checking the “Agreed” box and initialing.